Dart

 After uploading, any future reported errors for the specified version will automatically be symbolicated using the symbols file.

-Flutter symbols can also be managed through the project setting's page.
+Flutter symbols can also be managed through the project settings page.

 Help / Support